threax/Threax.DockerTools/Readme.md

 These folders will be scoped to only be accessible by the user id specified for the app.

 ## Building
-Run Publish.ps1 to create a build for Ubuntu.
+Run Build.ps1 or Build.sh to create a build for Ubuntu.

 ## Clone
 Clone a repo by running: